henry2004y/FVMHD-Dante/README.md

 GPU-enabled part is easily implemented in Matlab.
 For 100000 cells in 1D, this gives roughly 10 times speedup.

+This code has been completely rewritten in Julia at [DanteJulia](https://github.com/henry2004y/DanteJulia).
+Future versions will be maintained there.

 ### Prerequisites

 MATLAB, Parallel Computing Toolbox, GPU-enabled driver (if using gpuArray).